 What is A3 Problem Solving?

 A3 problem solving is a Lean approach to reporting issues and presenting ways of addressing them.
 The simple method, developed by Toyota, bases on documenting a problem, together with its current outcome and a suggested change, on a single sheet of A3 paper (420x297mm), giving it the name.
 You can use it to make a process change proposal, report on project status, or solve a problem.

 A3 takes from the Plan-Do-Check-Act cycle.
 Though it appears to be a step-by-step process, the method tends to be used iteratively, with the problem and solution sections being cyclically updated.

 Taiichi Ōno of Toyota was known for not appreciating reports longer than one page, which helped the proliferation of the A3 approach within the automotive giant’s offices.
 A3 is similar to the 8D report also widespread in the automotive industry, though typically for complaints management.
 Furthermore, the ability to quickly discern a problem and understand its solution is innate to Lean values.

-Lean emphasizes visualization, with examples in value stream mapping and Kanban’s workflow visualization.
+Lean emphasizes visualization, with examples in value stream mapping and Kanban’s visual workflows.
 That made a single-page report presenting what is going on was a welcome addition to a Lean operation.

 Through shared use of A3s to solve all problems and plan initiatives, companies can start to operate an A3 system thinking methodology: address difficulties, suggest change, innovate, and curate logical reasoning rooted in the current needs.

 Why use the A3 approach to solving problems?

 Lean provides a competitive advantage, strategic and operational benefits through its objective to increase the value delivered to the customer and to reduce waste.
 Engaging in a process that allows the team to find the correct, best solution in the shortest possible time is highly beneficial.